Your Data is Shared Through Apps with the Ad Industry More Than You May Think

 The industry may well defend its practices on the basis of “legitimate interests,” but the NCC argues that app users “cannot have a reasonable expectation for the amount of data sharing and the variety of purposes their personal data is used for in these cases.”

-Besides which, the report pointed out, there are other ways to do digital advertising that don’t rely on third parties getting users’ personal data, such as contextual advertising.
+Besides this, the report pointed out, there are other ways to do digital advertising that doesn’t rely on third parties getting users’ personal data, such as contextual advertising.

-Still, keep your eyes out for “next steps,” to be discussed soon, the ICO says:
+Still, keep your eyes out for the “next steps,” to be discussed soon, the ICO says:

 Over the past year we have prioritised engagement with the adtech industry on the use of personal data in programmatic advertising and real-time bidding.

 Along the way we have seen increased debate and discussion, including reports like these, which factor into our approach where appropriate.
 We have also seen a general acknowledgment that things can’t continue as they have been.

 Whilst industry has welcomed our report and recognises change is needed, there remains much more to be done to address the issues.
 Our engagement has substantiated many of the concerns we raised and, at the same time, we have also made some real progress.

 Throughout the last year we have been clear that if change does not happen we would consider taking action.
 We will be saying more about our next steps soon – but as is the case with all of our powers, any future action will be proportionate and risk-based.